pjf/pjf.github.io/tech/_posts/2014-01-23-automated-backups-with-udev-and-btrfs.md

 never have to worry about whether I have a base filesystem upon which to apply an incremental backup on to.

-If you're not btrfs or a similar snapshotting filesystem, you might find [rsnapshot][rsnapshot] preferable to straight rsync.
-It basically makes rolling snapshots where unchanged files are hard linked to conserve space, but looks like a complete backup each time.
+If you're not using btrfs or a similar snapshotting filesystem, you might find [rsnapshot][rsnapshot] preferable to straight rsync.
+It makes rolling snapshots where unchanged files are hard linked to conserve space, but looks like a complete backup each time.

 ### Automating everything with snapback